cicomsa/gamesAPI/README.md

 Run  the app:

-* Have a ‘DATABASE_URL' environment variable set
+* Set a ‘DATABASE_URL' environment variable
 * Start the TypeScript compiler: tsc -w
 * Connect to Postgres with TypeORM: yarn start